Erin2894/monty-python/README.md

 # monty-python
-various small programs written in python
+various small python programs (completed when doing the codecademy course on python).